mmichon/gpt-phone/README.md

 # GPT Phone

 GPT Phone is a Python-based project that simulates a phone call with various characters using OpenAI's GPT-3.5 and ElevenLabs for text-to-speech.
 The project is designed to run on a Raspberry Pi with a physical phone interface.
+It also interfaces via GPIO pins to a Bell 304 series telephone's hardware including the rotary dial switch, hook switch, handset speaker, and handset microphone.

 ## Installation